Martchus/syncthingtray/README.md

 For Plasma, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
 Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma as no testing on earlier versions is done.
 Use the Qt Widgets based version on older Plasma versions.
+A restart of Plasma might be required for the Plasmoid to become selectable after installation.
+Checkout the "Troubleshooting KDE integration" section below for further help if it still won't show up.

 On GTK-centered desktops is may make sense to install [adwaita-qt](https://github.com/FedoraQt/adwaita-qt) for a native look-and-feel.
 Under GNOME one needs to install